Keys to the Castle

 Over the past 8 months I’ve deleted almost all of my software tools, and replaced them with Claude Code and markdown files.

-I dumped in everything I could think of that would be useful to the agents; my emails, iMessage, meeting notes, CRM data, account credentials, auth for CLI clients.
+I dumped everything I could think of onto my local workspace that would be useful to the agents; my emails, iMessage, meeting notes, CRM data, account credentials, auth for CLI clients.

 In December I started open sourcing software to make it easier to use agents, and got a steady stream of requests for code changes, and features.

-This killed the fun fast, and was eating hours a day.
-Copy pasting, watching Claude work, testing each bug fix and feature.
+This killed the fun fast, and left me copy pasting, watching Claude work, testing each bug fix and feature.

-Claude should handle that, I thought.
-So twice a day, Claude read the issues, wrote code to solve them, reviewed the code strangers wrote, and updated my software locally so I could pick up on bugs without even realizing I was testing.
+Instead, twice a day, Claude ran without me to read the issues, write code to solve them, review the code, and update my version of the software so I could pick up on bugs without even realizing I was testing.

 WHAT WAS I THINKING?

 I rushed over to my computer, hoping, praying, catastrophizing.
-Strangers online were sending Claude instructions to run on my computer.
-And I had put zero safeguards in place.
+Strangers online were telling my Claude what to do, and I had put zero safeguards in place.

 Default Insecure